John Shippen: Early life

+In 1879, Shippen was born in Washington, D.C..
+He was the son of a former slave and Presbyterian minister, John Shippen Sr. and Eliza Spotswood Shippen.
+He is believed to be the first American-born golf professional.

 When he was nine his father was sent to serve as minister on the Shinnecock Indian Reservation—close to Shinnecock Hills—one of America's earliest golf clubs.
 John Jr. worked as a caddie at the course and was taught to play by the club's Scottish professional, Willie Dunn Jr.

-1896 U.S. Open
+Professional career

+At the age of 16, Shippen earned an assistant professional post at Shinnecock Hills Golf Club where he began giving lessons to some of the club members and became an accomplished player in his own right.

 The Shinnecock Hills course was chosen to host the second U.S. Open in 1896.
 Shippen played superb golf, finishing in fifth place.
 Prior to the start of the tournament, some club members had been so impressed with Shippen's talent for the game that they decided to pay his entry fee for the tournament, along with that of his close friend, Oscar Bunn, a Shinnecock Indian.

 When the professional entrants for the competition found out a racial controversy had begun, they threatened to boycott the event, but they backed down after USGA president Theodore Havemeyer stated that the tournament would proceed even if only Shippen and Dunn took part.
 Shippen was paired with Charles B. Macdonald, winner of the first U.S. Amateur in 1895.
 He was tied for second place after the first of the two rounds, and remained in contention until he drove his ball onto a sandy road at the 13th hole and scored an eleven.
 If he had made par on that hole, he would have made a playoff for the championship, but he still finished in a tie for fifth and won $10 as the fourth-placed non-amateur.
 Scottish-born James Foulis won the $150 first prize.

-Golf career

 Shippen played in five more U.S. Opens, and his best finish was a tie for fifth in 1902.
 He made his career in golf and served as professional at several clubs, the last of which was Shady Rest Golf and Country Club in New Jersey, where he worked from 1932 until the club was acceded to the township of Scotch Plains in 1964.
 As a professional, Shippen made and sold his own clubs which bore a stamp reading "J. M. Shippen".

 No other African-American played in the Open until Ted Rhodes took part in 1948.